U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Exploration editor page

-The exploration editor page allows users to create explorations in Oppia.
+The exploration editor page allows users to create explorations, or lessons, in Oppia.

 1. Log in

-2. Click the create button on the top right
+2. Click the "Create" button on the top right to open the exploration editor

 ### Exploration player page